 Are the bags under your eyes getting so big that you’ve started carrying things around in them?
 Can you even remember the last time you had an actual dream?
-Maintaining proper sleep schedules has never been more difficult and as we ease back into our routines this Fall, it's a good time to assess and improve your sleep habits.
+Maintaining proper sleep schedules has never been more difficult and as we ease back into our routines, it's a good time to assess and improve our sleep habits.

 The National Sleep Foundation recommends 7-9 hours of sleep per night.
 But less than 65% of us are actually hitting that goal; in fact between 10-30% of Americans battle chronic insomnia or other sleep issues.